GoPlugin/Xdc_WebSocket_Subscription_Issue/README.md

 Step 2: navigate to Xdc_WebSocket_Subscription_Issue
 Step 3: execute command "go run test.go" in VSCode terminal and follow the logs

-Issue can be observed only when we have number Addresses and Topics greater than four.
+Issue can be observed only when we have number of Addresses and Topics greater than four.